Author: Dr. Theo Notteboom

 Conventional general cargo or break bulk cargo encompasses a myriad of different commodities:

-• Project cargo.
-Power generation equipment such as generators, turbines, wind turbines, equipment for the oil and gas industry, such as subsea systems, cables on reels, gas tanks, modules, petrochemical plants, mining equipment, building and construction equipment, brewery tanks, silos, and heavy machinery.
+- Project cargo.
+Power generation equipment, such as generators and turbines, as well as wind turbines, is included.
+Additionally, the oil and gas industry includes subsea systems, cables on reels, gas tanks, modules, petrochemical plants, mining equipment, building and construction equipment, brewery tanks, silos, and heavy machinery.

-• Reefer vessel trades that mostly concern fruits and meat.
+- Reefer vessel trades.
+Mostly concerned with fruits and meat.

-• Break bulk shipments of smaller lots such as big bags, skidded, and palletized cargoes.
+- Break bulk shipments of smaller lots.
+Big bags, skidded, and palletized cargoes.

 3. The Break Bulk Fleet

 The break bulk fleet is relatively old and has been declining in total deadweight compared to other main cargo groups.
-However, the multipurpose segment is not dying out.
+However, the multipurpose segment endures.
 Continuous replacement and innovation enable conventional carriers to capture a larger but more specialized market segment, namely project cargo.
 There is a considerable difference between the old vessels leaving the fleet, and the new specially built ships for break bulk or conventional cargo.
-A few of the main trends are increasing lifting capacity, greater efficiency, and an increase in versatility, allowing more types of cargo.
+A few of the main trends include increased lifting capacity, greater efficiency, and enhanced versatility, which enable the handling of a wider range of cargo types.
 Compared to the older, less sophisticated vessels, the new general cargo vessels have box-shaped holds, long and wide hatch covers, increased lifting capacity, and, if installed, flexible decks and open hatch options.

 Given the enormous variety that exists when dealing with break bulk cargo, shipments can occur in many different ways.